ajna-finance/ajna-grants/MULTICHAIN_STRATEGY.md

 ### **Sidechains**

 Due to the lower safety of sidechain bridges, Ajna tokens must first be wrapped in the `BurnWrapper.sol` contract.
+The BurnWrapper contract enables L1 Ajna tokens to be wrapped via OpenZeppelin's ERC20Wrapper extension, and converted into BurnWrapped tokens.
+Tokens wrapped this way cannot be unwrapped.
 Pools in the sidechains will point to the sidechain token address created by mapping the BurnWrapped tokens to the sidechain token.
 Each sidechain will have it's own BurnWrapper instance.
 This design prevents double-spends due to sidechain bridges being compromised and releasing L1 tokens incorrectly, artifically increasing the token supply available for burn-and-buy.

 #### Polygon